-KRDHD confirms another positive Covid-19 case in Perry County
+KRDHD confirms another positive COVID-19 case in Perry County

-On Wednesday, May 13, officials with the Kentucky River District Health Department confirmed two new positive Covid-19 cases in their service area.
-One of those newly confirmed cases was in Perry County.
+Yesterday evening, May 14, health officials with the Kentucky River District Health Department confirmed another positive COVID-19 case in Perry County.

-The newest confirmed cases, said KRDHD officials, are a 51-year-old female from Letcher County and an 83-year-old male from Perry County.
-Both individuals are isolated and recovering at home.
-This brings the total number of confirmed Covid-19 cases in Perry County to 17, with 16 of those individuals already being recovered.
+The newest confirmed case is an 18 year old female from Perry County.
+The individual, said KRDHD officials, is recovering at home.
+This brings the total number of confirmed cases in the county to 18, with 16 being recovered.

-KRDHD officials said they expect to see additional cases as more testing becomes available and continues in the area.
+KRDHD officials want to remind everyone that the numbers they report differ from the Governor’s daily report due to when and how the cases are reported.
+The KRDHD said they expect to see additional cases as more testing becomes available.

 Commented